vdutts7/ee16b-ai-chat/README.md

 Inside the `config` folder is the `transcripts` folder with all lectures as .txt files and the corresponding JSON files for the metadatas. .txt files were scraped from the lecture recordings separately ahead of time but OpenAI's Whisper is a great package for Speech-to-Text transcription).
 Change according to preferences. `pageContent` and `metadata` are by default stored in Supabase along with an int8 type for the 'id' column.

-Manually run the `embed-scripts.ipynb` notebook in the `scripts` folder OR run the package script from terminal:
+Manually run the `embed-script.ipynb` notebook in the `scripts` folder OR run the package script from terminal:

 ```
 npm run embed